Flood information for the City of Ballarat, encompassing local flood guides for Ballarat East and Miners Rest.

 SES has developed Local Flood Guides to explain local flood risks for communities at risk.
 This includes advice for communities on how to prepare and respond to flood events and who to contact in the event of a flood.

 SES has also developed Municipal Flood Emergency Plans to prepare, respond to and recover from flood events within Municipality.
-To ensure consistency a template has been developed to assist planners:

 The City of Ballarat has a history of flooding which is mainly due to flash flooding after high intensity rainfall often associated with thunderstorms.
 Other flooding is associated with flooding from rivers and creeks overflowing after prolonged rainfall.